-1 The Deferred Sales Charge option is no longer available for purchases of all applicable series of securities, other than by switching from securities of a Fund purchased under the Deferred Sales Charge option to another Fund under the same purchase option.
+&lt;sup>1 The Deferred Sales Charge option is no longer available for purchases of all applicable series of securities, other than by switching from securities of a Fund purchased under the Deferred Sales Charge option to another Fund under the same purchase option.

-2 We automatically change securities purchased under the Deferred Sales Charge option or the Low Load Sales Charge option to Front End Sales Charge option securities upon the completion of the redemption fee schedule of those securities.
+&lt;sup>2 We automatically change securities purchased under the Deferred Sales Charge option to Front End Sales Charge option securities upon the completion of the redemption fee schedule of those securities.
 This change is not a disposition of the securities for tax purposes.
 This will result in an increase in the trailing commissions being paid to your dealer and there will be no incremental charges to you.
-3 The Low Load Sales Charge option is no longer available for purchases of all applicable series of securities, other than by switching from securities of a Fund purchased under the Low Load Sales Charge option to another Fund under the same purchase option.

-4 Effective December 1, 2022, shares of each series of Sun Life Money Market Class are no longer available for purchase or switch in, other than from existing accounts that held shares of a series of Sun Life Money Market Class prior to 4:00 p.m.
+&lt;sup>3 Effective December 1, 2022, shares of each series of Sun Life Money Market Class are no longer available for purchase or switch in, other than from existing accounts that held shares of a series of Sun Life Money Market Class prior to 4:00 p.m.
 ET on November 30, 2022, including preauthorized chequing plans established on or prior to this time.